pyeventsourcing/eventsourcing/docs/topics/application.rst

     assert app.persistence_policy

-The ``SimpleApplication`` also has an aggregate repository, provided by the library's ``EventSourcedRepository`` class.
+The ``SimpleApplication`` also has an event sourced repository, provided by the library's ``EventSourcedRepository`` class.
 Both the persistence policy and the repository use the event store.